markomarkovic/cyd-crypto-ticker/README.md

 1. **First Boot**: Device creates a WiFi access point for initial setup
 2. **Configuration Portal**: Access the HTML configuration interface
-3. **Settings**: Configure WiFi credentials, CoinMarketCap API key, and coin IDs
+3. **Settings**: Configure WiFi credentials and select up to 6 Binance USDT trading pairs
 4. **Save & Restart**: Settings are saved and the device connects to your WiFi network

 ## 🔧 Development